bwhli/MetrICX/README.md

 **Staking Distribution** - View a visual representation of your allocated delegation toward P-Rep candidates.

-**P-Rep Status** - View the current status of the P-Reps you have voted for.
-This includes their productivity ratio, total vote allocation, and vote % among all ICONists.

-**Network Summary** - View the number of ICX currently staked and % of network staked, as well as the current number of P-Rep candidates.
+**Governance Overview** - View the current status of the P-Reps you have voted for.
+This includes their productivity ratio, total vote allocation, and vote % among all ICONists as well as the number of ICX currently staked and % of network staked, as well as the current number of P-Rep candidates.

 <h1><strong>Additional Features</strong></h1>